 The PUT method is used to completely replace a resource.
-Properties omitted from the request body are reset to their default value.
+Properties omitted from the request body, required by the resource definition, or normally supplied by the Service may be added by the Service to the resulting resource.

 - Services may support the PUT method to replace a resource in whole.
-If a service does not implement this method, status code 405 shall be returned. - Services may return a representation of the resource after any server-side transformations in the body of the response. - Services should return status code 405 if the client specifies a PUT request against a Resource Collection. - The PUT operation should be idempotent in the absence of outside changes to the resource, with the possible exception that ETAG values may change as the result of this operation.
+If a service does not implement this method, status code 405 shall be returned. - Services may return a representation of the resource after any server-side transformations in the body of the response. - Services may reject requests which do not include properties required by the resource definition (schema). - Services should return status code 405 if the client specifies a PUT request against a Resource Collection. - The PUT operation should be idempotent in the absence of outside changes to the resource, with the possible exception that ETAG values may change as the result of this operation.